-This homeschooling blog was recently published in The Canadian Homeschool Minute – a division of The Old School House Magazine.
+This homeschooling blog was originally published in The Canadian Homeschool Minute – a division of The Old School House Magazine.
 July 25, 2018.

 The decision to homeschool isn’t an easy decision.
 The decision to homeschool your unique learner is even more difficult.
 The doubts, fears, uncertainties and especially your abilities (or lack thereof) are ever before you.
 Can I really homeschool this child?

 As a homeschool mom, I certainly had thoughts that my child would be better off in school.
 At least there the teacher would have more patience.
 At least there he would have access to assessment and experts…or not?